cosmic-id/lorawan-gateway/README.md

-# Connect LoRaWAN GAteway RAK 7268 to The Things Network (TTN)
+# Connect LoRaWAN Gateway RAK 7268 to The Things Network (TTN)
 This repository contains Getting Started of some LoRaWAN Gateways sold in Cosmic.id Store.

 ## Compatible Gateways